henry232323/RPGBot/README.md

 #### lootbox buy
 >**Description:** Buy a lootbox of the given name
+Example: rp!lootbox buy MyLootBox

 >**Usage:** `rp!lootbox buy <name>`

 #### lootbox create
 >**Description:** Create a new lootbox, under the given `name` for the given cost Use {item}x{#} notation to add items with {#} weight Weight being an integer.
+Example:
-For example: rp!lootbox create MyBox 500 bananax2 orangex3.
-The outcome of the box will be Random Choice[banana, banana, orange, orange, orange] The price can also be an item (or several items), for example rp!lootbox create MyBox Key bananax2 orangex3 or rp!lootbox create MyBox Keyx2 bananax3 orangex3
+    rp!lootbox create MyBox 500 bananax2 orangex3.
+The outcome of the box will be
+    Random Choice[banana, banana, orange, orange, orange]
+    The price can also be an item (or several items), for example rp!lootbox create MyBox Key bananax2 orangex3
+    or
+    rp!lootbox create MyBox Keyx2 bananax3 orangex3
+>If you use 10 total items:
+    Keyx3
+    Bananax4
+    Orangex3
+>    There will be:
+        - A 3/10 chance of getting a Key
+        - A 3/10 chance of getting an Orange
+        - A 4/10 chance of getting a Banana

 >**Usage:** `rp!lootbox [create|new] <name> <cost> [items...]`

 #### lootbox delete
 >**Description:** Delete a lootbox with the given name
+Example: rp!lootbox delete MyLootBox
+Requires Bot Moderator or Bot Admin

 >**Usage:** `rp!lootbox [delete|remove] <name>`

-#### offer
->**Description:** Send a trade offer to another user.
-Usage: rp!inventory offer @Henry bananax3 applex1 --Format items as {item}x{#}

->**Usage:** `rp!offer <other> [items...]`

 #### recipe
->**Description:** Subcommands for recipes.
-See data on a specific recipe; e.g. rp!recipe Banana
+>**Description:** See data on a specific recipe; Example: rp!recipe Banana

 >**Usage:** `rp!recipe <name>`

 #### recipe create
->**Description:** Create a new recipe; e.g.
+>**Description:** Create a new recipe;
+Example
     > rp!recipe create Apple Pie
     >> What items must be consumed to follow this recipe? e.g. Applex5 Breadx2
     > Applex5 Breadx15 "Pie Tinx1"
     >> What items will be given upon the completion of this recipe? e.g. "Apple Piex1"
     > "Apple Piex1" "Pie Tinx1"
     >> Successfully created new recipe!

 >**Usage:** `rp!recipe create <name>`

 #### recipe delete
->**Description:** Delete the recipe with the given name; e.g. rp!recipe delete Apple Pie
+>**Description:** Delete the recipe with the given name; Example: rp!recipe delete Apple Pie Requires Bot Moderator or Bot Admin

 >**Usage:** `rp!recipe delete <name>`